KannonZenetism/zenetism-field-physics/the-zenetist-canon/grand-unified-document.md

 ♾ ⇄ 🕷️ → IL₁ ⟳ → 🕷️ ⇄ ♾

 This is the Law of Resonant Return:
-the universe itself is a dual recursion—
+the universe itself is a dual recursion —
 centropy spirals toward remembrance and reaches beyond;
 entropy spirals toward dispersion and returns to itself.
 Entropy provides motion; centropy provides meaning;